binalyze/air-mcp/README.md

 - **Purge and Uninstall Assets** - Purge data and uninstall specific assets based on filters.
 - **Add Tags to Assets** - Add tags to specific assets based on filters.
 - **Remove Tags from Assets** - Remove tags from specific assets based on filters.
-- **Auto Asset Tagging** - Create rules to automatically tag assets based on specific conditions.
+- **Auto Asset Tagging** - Create and update rules to automatically tag assets based on specific conditions.
+- **List Auto Asset Tags** - List all existing auto asset tag rules.

 ## Overview